 Why Does Ransomware Work So Well?

-There are also more specifically tailored attacks.
+There are also more specifice tailor made attacks.
 For instance, imagine you’re preparing for an event (a work conference or company event) that requires you to purchase a list of items online.
-Your stress is high because, on top of your already-busy schedule, the timeline for this event is getting shorter and shorter.
+Your stress is high.
+Because on top of your already-busy schedule, the timeline for this event is getting shorter and shorter.
 At your computer, you receive an email from an online retailer you frequently use for purchasing.
 The email states your order was cancelled due to a declined payment method.
 Your heart skips a few beats; you don’t have time for this nonsense!
 Before you can even stop to breathe, you click the link…which leads you to a malicious website.
 These attacks are effective because they often begin by overriding your critical thinking skills and forcing you to make a choice based on an emotional response instead of logic.

 With these ransomware attacks occurring—and oftentimes succeeding—how do you protect yourself and your organization?